 It is important to note that the Melbourne Planning Scheme is a detailed document and various planning scheme policies and provisions can apply to land.
 You can find more information at Melbourne Planning Scheme.

-Once the exhibition is completed, all submissions will be considered by Council.
+The period of public exhibition is complete, and all submissions have been considered by Council.
 Under the Planning and Environment Act 1987, Council can decide whether to make the change requested by submissions to the Amendment or request that the Minister for Planning to appoint an independent panel to review and hear submissions.

 Before making a final decision on the Amendment, Council will consider the independent panel’s advice.
 If the Amendment is adopted by Council, then it will be submitted to the Minister for Planning for final approval.